• Level of education

 Objectives

-- Know how to characterize a colloidal state: nature of the dispersion, specific surface, sedimentation length, diffusion coefficient, etc.
+- Know how to characterize a colloidal state: nature of the dispersion, specific surface area, sedimentation length, diffusion coefficient, etc.

-- Correctly estimate the numerical values of the various physical quantities relevant to the mesoscopic scale and know how to express them in units adapted to this scale.
+- Correctly estimate the numerical values of the various physical quantities relevant to the mesoscopic scale and know how to express them in units appropriate to this scale.

-- To know the different types of surface-active molecules, their self-assembly modalities: to calculate a critical micellar concentration, to know how to characterize it experimentally
+- Understand the different types of surfactant molecules and how they self-assemble: calculate critical micelle concentration and know how to characterize it experimentally.

-- Know how to solve simple exercises related to the statics of anchoring.
+- Know how to solve simple exercises related to mooring statics.

 Read more

-Basic knowledge of general physics (thermodynamics, electrostatics, forces, energy, rudiments of quantum mechanics), thermochemistry, and mastery of basic mathematical tools for physics (derivatives, integrals, limited developments, cylindrical and spherical coordinates)
+Basic knowledge of general physics (thermodynamics, electrostatics, forces, energy, fundamentals of quantum mechanics), thermochemistry, and mastery of basic mathematical tools for physics (derivatives, integrals, limited developments, cylindrical and spherical coordinates).

 Read more